Peruvian-Chinese fusion spot - famed for its juicy rotisserie chicken & latin twists. A must-try chifa!

-"The pollo a la brasa (rotisserie chicken) is a highly recommended signature dish, often suggested with plantains.
-Other mentions include the Nut Cracker cocktail."
+"The pollo a la brasa (rotisserie chicken) is highly recommended, often suggested with their house sauce.
+Other popular dishes include lomo saltado and sweet plantains."

 Important Note

-One user found the mofongo to be just 'ok' and a bit bland on its own, though it improved with added pork and gravy.
+One reviewer found the mofongo to be bland on its own, though it was improved with additions.

 Positive"This user speculates that Flor de Mayo will have a lively atmosphere, suggesting it as a potential option for a festive NYE."